-The Easter Half Term is just around the corner and with the days getting longer (and hopefully warmer) it’s the perfect time to plan a holiday away.
+The Easter Half Term is just around the corner, and with the days getting longer (and hopefully warmer) it’s the perfect time to plan a holiday away.
 While far flung places may be more difficult to organise with young children who just want to run around and play, there are actually plenty of fantastic destinations just a stone’s throw away.
-To inspire your fun family adventure we take a look at some of the easiest places to escape to this Easter Half Term.
+To inspire your fun family adventure we take a look at some Easter Half Term holidays in Europe that can be reached by ferry with your kids.

 Younger travellers can start their explorations of this resort town by getting a perspective at the top of the Le Touquet Lighthouse, where you can see for miles in every direction.
 Kids will also love a chance to wander along the enormous soft sand beach which gives way to an 800 hectare pine forest; perfect for spotting everything from seals to birds.